 Chive and Egg Pockets

-These chive and egg pockets or boxes are very popular Chinese snacks and appetizers.
-Depending on the region in China, there are slight variations in the filling however, one thing that they all have in common is the beautiful crispy golden exterior and savory and moist filling.
+These chive and egg pockets or ‘boxes’ are a very popular Chinese snack and appetizer.
+Depending on the region in China, there are different variations in the filling however, one thing that they all have in common is the beautiful crispy golden exterior and savory and moist filling.

-The very first time I had these chive and egg pockets were at a Shanghainese restaurant in my hometown Flushing, NY.
-They were filled with lots of chives, eggs, vermicelli noodles, and dried shrimp which was so memorable.
+The very first time I had these chive and egg pockets was at a Shanghainese restaurant in my hometown Flushing, NY.
+They were filled with a ton of chives, eggs, vermicelli noodles, and dried shrimp and this combination of ingredients was so incredibly tasty.
 This recipe is heavily influenced and inspired by that experience, and I’m very excited to share it with you today!

 The secret to making the filling extra flavorful is the dried shrimp.
 They are tiny flavor bombs that add umami to the filling, making it incredibly flavorful and delicious.
 While these chive and egg pockets can be enjoyed as is, I like serving them with an easy 3 ingredient chili oil dipping sauce made with soy sauce, black vinegar, and chili oil.
 This is optional, but highly recommended!